 Positives of PA Mitigation for Dunes: There is a growing interest in green infrastructure and natural features for coastal protection.
-Engineered dunes are a great alternative to hard armoring or rip-rap.
+Dunes are a great alternative to hard armoring or rip-rap.
 Dunes may require less maintenance than hard armoring.
-The 100% Rule and Appendix J in Public Assistance Program Policy Guide includes "or similar measures" language which should include geobags or geotubes.
+The 100% Rule and Appendix J in PAPPG includes "or similar measures" language which should include geobags or geotubes.